network-box/yum-plugin-posttrans-triggers/README.rst

     - a RPM-managed operating system
     - YUM == 3.2.29
-          This is the version on RHEL 6, but it will probably work with other versions too, e.g on Fedora.
+          This is the version on EL 6, but it will probably work with other versions too, e.g on Fedora.
 I've simply never tested those, feedback is warmly welcome.
     - Python == 2.6
-          Again, this is the version on RHEL 6, but it would probably work with other versions.
+          Again, this is the version on EL 6, but it would probably work with other versions.
 Let me know if you try it.

 Installing this plugin from the sources should be as simple as running one